barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

     from lxml import html
     from scrapy.linkextractors import LinkExtractor
 ```
-Import required classes from modules that bundled in Scrapy. ```shLinkExtractor``` is an object whose purpose is to extract links from web sites.
+Import required classes from modules that bundled in Scrapy. *LinkExtractor* is an object whose purpose is to extract links from web sites.

 ```sh
     class ImdbSpider(CrawlSpider):